ChibuezeOnejeme/geolocation_category_search/README.md

 # Geolocation and Location Search Api
 ![Home Screen](static/images/poi.png)

+To get tags for this project [click here](https://wiki.openstreetmap.org/wiki/Map_features)

 This project is designed to search POI(Point of Interests) in a specific location making use of Open street Map Wrapper OSMNX .